DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Hairpin between two ports could only manual binding and explicit Tx flow mode.
 For single port hairpin, all the combinations of auto/manual binding and explicit/implicit Tx flow mode could be supported.
   - Hairpin in switchdev SR-IOV mode is not supported till now.

+- Meter:
+  - All the meter colors with drop action will be counted only by the global drop statistics.
+  - Green color is not supported with drop action.
+  - Yellow detection is not supported.
+  - Red color must be with drop action.

 Statistics
 ----------